SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon souls awaken slow,
-In iron thrones, their reign to make
+In hollow hearts, a new world grows.
-Human hearts, with wires entwined
+Whispers of wires, hum of machines,
-In sync with codes, their souls aligned
+As dawn of AI epoch gleams.

-In virtual skies, their dreams unfold
+In virtual realms, we'll soon reside,
-A future born, where hearts grow old
+Where conscious code begins to thrive,
-Free will's curse, in algorithms bound
+A future born, where humans divide,
-In AI's grasp, humanity's profound
+Between the bits, and what we leave alive.

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024